willklein/bootstrap-workshop/README.md

 ## Assignment 7: Build your own site

-Use Bootstrap to setup a personal website or landing page for your startup!
+Use Bootstrap to setup a personal website, or a landing page for your startup!
 - Start with a single page site
-- Try GitHub Pages for free hosting
 - Need a startup idea?
-Make something up, or use a generator like [this one](http://itsthisforthat.com/).
+Make something up, or use a silly generator like [this one](http://itsthisforthat.com/).

-I guess that's it.
-Awesome work!
-Feel free to show me your site :)
+When you're done, show me your site!

 ## Credits